-Fresh cranberries, lemon zest and crystallized ginger combine in a moist quick recipe and drizzled with citrus glaze for a really good cranberry bread.
+Fresh cranberries, orange zest and crystallized ginger combine in a moist quick recipe and drizzled with citrus glaze for a really good cranberry bread.

 This IS really good cranberry bread!
 Follow the recipe and you’ll get tender cake, an easy quick-bread, and a flavorful dense muffin all in the same bite.
-Made with fresh cranberries that are juicy, tart and tangy, crystallized ginger that is ginger-ale in candy form – bright, spicy and fruity but not overpowering, and lemon zest for a bright but subtle after-taste.
+Made with fresh cranberries that are juicy, tart and tangy, crystallized ginger that is ginger-ale in candy form – bright, spicy and fruity but not overpowering, and orange zest for a bright but subtle sweetness.

 The mini-loaf version is perfect for gift-giving or for cutting into bite-sized pieces to serve at a party.
 Seriously, this quick bread recipe is melt-in-your-mouth moist, sweet and tart, as well as crisp-crunchy all at the same time.
 It just might become a regularly requested treat.